superjae0625/Youtube_clone_coding/README.md

 # Youtube App using React.

-Swithable data: Youtube Data API for publish, and mock data(JSON) for testing.
+Swithable data: Youtube Data API to publish, and mock data(JSON) for testing.

 Deployed Postman